 Today, we create a Stock Trading System Benchmark Indicator using the SPDR S&P 500 Exchange Traded Fund (ETF) (Symbol: SPY).

-In finance, the benchmark performs the function of an external reference parameter for the valuation of a particular and specific market segment.
+In finance, the benchmark performs an external reference parameter function to valuation a specific market segment.

 Our stock trading system benchmark is the classic buy and holds strategy.